 Video by Theophil Syslo.

-So this summer, Saffeir walked along the corridors, funded by a Bates Otis Fellowship, which supports students investigating relationships between humans and nature.
+So last summer, Saffeir walked along the corridors, funded by a Bates Otis Fellowship, which supports students investigating relationships between humans and nature.
 She defined the experience more as bushwhacking than hiking — since there are no trails, she had to make her own maps and plan where to get her food.

 “I think we often forget just how much we rely on the spaces around us for our well-being and our sanity,” she says.